bingram78/frontend-nanodegree-mobile-portfolio/README.md

 ## Website Performance Optimization portfolio project

-This was part of a project for Udacity' Front End Development Nanodegree.
+This was part of a project for Udacity's Front End Development Nanodegree.
 The project description and directions are shown later for reference.

-### Changes made to project.
+### Changes Made

+#### PageSpeed Score portion
 1. Setup grunt to automate processes.
 1. Imagemin in grunt used to minify and compress images.
 Then, ImageOptim to further reduce size.
 Change image links to match minified image folders.
 1. One image resized in Gimp and exported to restrain image size.